sakav1111/sakav1111.github.io/_posts/2020-02-16-How To access localhost application via internet.md

+---
+title: How To access localhost application via internet
+date: 2017-12-01 00:00:00 Z
+categories:
+- HowTo
+tags:
+- HowTo
+layout: article
+cover: /assets/logo/hoeto.png
+sharing: true
+license: false
+aside:
+  toc: true
+pageview: true
+---

-How To access localhost application via internet
+# How To access localhost application via internet

 You go into your router configuration and forward port 80 to the LAN IP of the computer running the web server.